Ratstail91/Toy/README.md

 # Version Differences

-There have been a number of versions of Toy over the years, the current actively developed version is called `main` for the time being.
+There have been a number of versions of Toy over the years, the current actively developed version is in the `main` branch for the time being.
 It is recommended that you use the most recent release available.